finlayslorach/finlayslorach.github.io/_posts/2023-01-04-high_throughput_image_analysis.md

 Now we have ~million single cell crops of the same size representing different timepoints and drug dosages.
 I will leave an explanation of the architecture of a resnet50 model for another post.
 In this case I wrote out a resent50 from scratch using the original [paper](https://arxiv.org/abs/1512.03385).
 As a summary, image classifiers are composed of different kernels/channels (just a small matrix that represents a function e.g. the guassian blur mentioned above is an example of a kernel) that 'detect' features of the input image.
 In a deep learning network these kernels are not predefined, rather they are randomly initialised and then optimised (as they are just matrices of numbers) to identify features that most faithfully predict the correct output.
 As a simple example, the final weights may 'learn' that a higher treatment dose correlates to rounder cells.
 You would hope that running such a large complicated model would not result in this simple mapping (because we could have deduced this from cellprofiler) but rather identify more complicated non-linear mappings.

 Lets ignore the resnet50 model for now, but focus on how to process the input data of millions of cells for input into the model.
 Here the fastai library really comes in handy for doing most of the heavy lifting.
 First, we load the image files using a fastai built-in function.
-Next, we need to create a series of labels for our data using regex and the image filenames to get a unique number of labels and the number of labels (or classes).
+Next, we need to create a series of labels for our data using regex and our image filenames to get a unique number of labels and a label count (classes).
 Then we randomly shuffle the data and split it 80% and 20% for the training and testing set respectively.
 Finally, I encode the filenames with a unique label (where 1 is the label e.g. {time_0:1, time_1:0, time_2:0} etc) that will represent the output layer of the neural network.
 To decode these labels I create a function that looks up the key of that given label (e.g. time_0 in this case).

 ```